Charm-quark pole mass from HERA Combined and LHCb charm production data: Summary

-We study the pure impact of the three deferent H1Z, LHCb and H1Z$+$LHCb charm production data sets and also pure contribution of charm-quark mass on the uncertainty bands of PDFs and fit-quality in two separate steps with following results:
+We have studied the pure impact of the three deferent HCC, LHCb and HCC$+$LHCb data sets and also pure contribution of charm-quark mass $m_c$ on the uncertainty bands of proton PDFs and fit-quality in two separate steps with following results: